dannyfrelink/Tripper/README.md

 # Tripper

 Welcome to the Readme for my repository of my graduation project: Tripper.
-You can find alle the information about the content inside this repository and how to transfer it to your own PC.
+You can find all the information about the content inside this repository and how to transfer it to your own PC.

 ## 📋 Table of Contents